C4dynamics/C4dynamics/README.md

 See a comprehensive example of a six degrees of freedom simulation using the C4dynamics framework at the bottom of this README.

-## Note
-This framework is mainly intended for the purpose of developing algorithms for physical and dynamical systems: predicting and controlling motion.

 ## Quickstart